Trump says Iran has 'second chance' to come to nuclear deal after Israeli strikes devastate Tehran

 CNN's Dana Bash said Trump told her the Iranians “should now come to the table" and get a deal done.
 And Trump told NBC News that Iranian officials are “calling me to speak" but didn't provide further detail.

-Trump also spoke Friday with French President Emmanuel Macron about the evolving situation, and he was expected to call Netanyahu later in the day.
+Trump also spoke Friday with British Prime Keir Starmer and French President Emmanuel Macron about the evolving situation, as well as Netanyahu.

+Meanwhile, oil prices leapt and stocks fell on worries that the escalating violence could impact the flow of crude around the world, along with the global economy.

 Sen. Tim Kaine, D-Va., offered rare words of Democratic praise for the Trump administration after the attack “for prioritizing diplomacy” and “refraining from participating" in the military strikes.
 But he also expressed deep concern about what the Israeli strikes could mean for U.S. personnel in the region.